 The Agile Methodology:

-Developed less than 20 years ago, and it focusses on being flexible in development, while still moving forward.
+Developed less than 20 years ago, and it focuses on being flexible in development, while still moving forward.
 Unlike waterfall, agile accepts that product development can be messy and less linear.
 But that doesn’t mean that they can’t be productive.

 By anticipating the shifts and changes that will impact development, teams are able to go back and adapt.